 - Upgrade bonuses — These are the easiest bonuses to earn, as they can happen naturally whenever the client decides to add more hours to their account, and are equivalent to 5% of every upgrade.
 For example, if the client increases their plan by $1k/month, you and your co-manager will each earn a $50 bonus.
 Earn unlimited upgrade bonuses by offering to take more off your client's plate (review our Services Page for ideas).
 Please note, these upgrade bonuses are calculated based on the current monthly rate, not on the annual rate.

 - Retention bonuses — These are awarded with continued client satisfaction over 6-month periods (every six months).
 This is a 5% bonus per manager.
-For example, if the client's current rate is $2495/month, you'll split a $250 bonus with your co-manager.
+For example, if the client’s current rate is $2495/month, your bonus will be $125 bonus each.
 You are responsible for tracking your own retention milestones, as we can only compensate for the most recent 6 months.
 Please note, these retention bonuses are calculated based on the current monthly rate, not on the annual rate.

 - Referral bonuses — If someone who has never heard of InboxDone signs up because of your recommendation, you will receive a $500 bonus.
 If you refer an Inbox Manager to us who passes their 30-day trial period, you'll receive a $50 bonus.

-- Profit Sharing — We want everyone on our team to feel invested in the growth of InboxDone, so we distribute annual profits with the team based on performance, initiative, follow-through and client satisfaction (at the founder's discretion).
+- Profit Sharing — We want everyone on our team to feel invested in the growth of InboxDone, so we distribute annual profits with the team based on your performance, initiative, follow-through and client satisfaction (at the founders' discretion).

 The training period and the trial period are two different things.